kataw/kataw/test/__snapshot__/parser/expressions/async-generator/errors.md

 ✖ Identifier expected - start: 1228, end: 1229
 ✖ Expected a `;` - start: 1362, end: 1370
-✖ Identifier expected. 'yield' is a reserved word in strict mode and cannot be used as an label - start: 1397, end: 1403 ✖ Unterminated regular expression - start: 1519, end: 1528 ✖ Invalid hexadecimal escape sequence - start: 1678, end: 1683 ✖ Invalid hexadecimal escape sequence - start: 1683, end: 1683
+✖ Identifier expected. 'yield' is a reserved word in strict mode and cannot be used as an label - start: 1397, end: 1403 ✖ Cannot use the 'yield' keyword on the left-hand side of conditional expression in a generator context - start: 1432, end: 1439
+✖ Unterminated regular expression - start: 1519, end: 1528
+✖ Invalid hexadecimal escape sequence - start: 1678, end: 1683
+✖ Invalid hexadecimal escape sequence - start: 1683, end: 1683